zdflower/votapp/README.md

 ## Other things to do:

-- [ ] Github authentication.
+- [x] Github authentication.
 - [ ] mLab online database.
+- [x] Add form validation.
+- [x] Use cdn links for bootstrap, jquery, chart.js, fontawesome.
 - [ ] Deploy the app to Glitch.

-- [x] Add form validation.
-- [ ] Use cdn links for bootstrap, jquery, chart.js, fontawesome.
+## Features to add at some point in the future
+- [ ] Implement a method to delete a user account.
 - [ ] Ask twice before deleting a poll (instead of deleting it inmediately after clicking the button).
 - [ ] Translate the app to English.
 - [ ] Translate the app to Esperanto.